 For more on the cultural significance of English Breakfast tea, read this guide on English Breakfast tea traditions.

-Earl Grey tea dates back to the 1830s when it was named after British Prime Minister Charles Grey, 2nd Earl Grey.
-According to legend, a Chinese official gifted the tea to Lord Grey as a token of gratitude, and the tea’s distinctive flavor quickly gained popularity among the British elite.
+Earl Grey tea dates back to the 1830s, when it was named after British Prime Minister Charles Grey, 2nd Earl Grey.
+According to legend, Lord Grey was gifted this uniquely flavored tea by a Chinese official as a token of gratitude for a diplomatic favor.
+The defining characteristic of Earl Grey—its distinctive bergamot flavor—is said to have been created either to enhance lower-quality black tea leaves or to counteract the taste of hard water on British estates.

 3. Flavor Profile